dominikrys/dotfiles/README.md

 ### TODO

-- Properly link/structure files in `misc`
-- Add install for `logitech-options`, omz
+- Add install for omz
-- Add screenshots for how dock and menu bar look
-- Add rectangle settings